 (c) Please cite the applicable policy or policies, law(s), arrangements and/or other measure(s).
 Please describe your experience, lessons learned and provide some examples of successful implementation of effective information-exchange practices.

-(Does your country collect, analyse and share periodically information on trends and patterns in organized crime and in firearms trafficking with other countries and organizations (art.
+USA, Canada – delete – Canada: information may be shared under question 51/ Switzerland – retain with change/ Algeria - retain)Does your country collect, analyse (Switzerland) periodically information on trends and patterns (Switzerland)in firearms trafficking (Switzerland) in consultation with the scientific and academic communities (Ecuador), as appropriate(art.
 28 of the Convention)?

 Yes Yes, in part No